SantoriniDave.com

 Walk the Queen’s Walk

-The Queen’s Walk is the riverside promenade that runs along the south bank of the Thames.
-The best stretch for most visitors is from Westminster Bridge past the London Eye, Southbank Centre, National Theatre, OXO Tower, Tate Modern, and toward Tower Bridge.
+The Queen’s Walk is the riverside promenade along the south side of the Thames.
+The best stretch for most visitors runs from Westminster Bridge past the London Eye, Southbank Centre, National Theatre, OXO Tower, Tate Modern, and toward Tower Bridge.
 This is one of the best walks in London, especially around sunset.

 For photos, the views back toward Big Ben, the Houses of Parliament, St Paul’s Cathedral, and the City skyline are excellent.
 If you do only one walk from your hotel, make it this one.